 What are the Different Types of Public Transport Tickets in Rome?

-There are plenty of different options to choose from according to your situation.
-However, we are going to use the single 75-minute ticket as a comparison, because you will see it is the best option almost every time.
+There are plenty of different Rome public transportation ticket options to choose from according to your personal situation.
+To compare, we are going to use the single 100-minute ticket, because you will see it is the best option almost every time.

 If you are planning to stay in Rome longer than two weeks, then you need to consider the monthly ticket.